junxit/us-congress-bills-112/metadata.md

 - 2011-11-16 — Placed on the Union Calendar, Calendar No. 189.
 - 2011-11-16 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 112-286.
 - 2011-11-16 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 112-286.
+- 2011-12-06 — Considered under suspension of the rules. (consideration: CR H8153-8159)
+- 2011-12-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2405.
+- 2011-12-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-12-06 — Mr. Pitts moved to suspend the rules and pass the bill, as amended.
+- 2011-12-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8153-8157)
+- 2011-12-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8153-8157)